alesslongaretti/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+It is used in exchange for correct login credentials.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Using authentication token and having ‘Protected Routes’ so only users with authorization can view these pages.

 - [ ] Describe how web servers work.

+“Web servers” can mean two different things.
+It can mean a computer that has the code for a webpage or a program that runs the computer.
+The computer that has the code for webpages (web server) is connected to the internet and can share these webpages across the world.
+The program that runs the computer (also web server) has the main purpose of retrieving from the project code to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+GET, PUT, POST and DELETE.

 ## Project Set Up